docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 ## Running fail2ban in a rootless container

-[`RootlessKit`](https://github.com/rootless-containers/rootlesskit), the default fakeroot engine for a rootless mode in Docker and Podman, by default uses a [built-in port forwarding driver](https://github.com/rootless-containers/rootlesskit/blob/v0.14.5/docs/port.md#port-drivers), which does not preserve source IP addresses.
+[`RootlessKit`][rootless::rootless-kit] is the _fakeroot_ implementation for supporting _rootless mode_ in Docker and Podman.
+By default RootlessKit uses the [`builtin` port forwarding driver][rootless::port-drivers], which does not propagate source IP addresses.

-It is necessary for `fail2ban` to have access to correct source IP addresses in order to correctly identify clients.
-So you have to switch port forwarding backend to [`slirp4netns's`](https://github.com/rootless-containers/slirp4netns) implementation, which is slower than `RootlessKit's` one, but does preserve source IPs.
+It is necessary for `fail2ban` to have access to the real source IP addresses in order to correctly identify clients.
+This is achieved by changing the port forwarding driver to [`slirp4netns`][rootless::slirp4netns], which is slower than `builtin` but does preserve the real source IPs.

-### Switching to `slirp4netns` port handler in Docker
+### Docker with `slirp4netns` port driver

-While running Docker in the [rootless mode](https://docs.docker.com/engine/security/rootless), create `~/.config/systemd/user/docker.service.d/override.conf` with the following content:
+For [rootless mode][rootless::docker] in Docker, create `~/.config/systemd/user/docker.service.d/override.conf` with the following content:

 ```
 [Service]